idpay-ir/idpay-for-rcp/readme.txt

 After that, if a customer is going to purchase a membership plan which is created byRestrict Content Pro, The IDPay payment gateway will appear and she can pay with it.

 == Changelog ==

+= 1.0.2, December 20, 2020 =
+* change configuration for currencies and fix decimal place in numbers.

 = 1.0.1, October 13, 2020 =
 * check GET parameters if POST was empty in relation with IDPay webservices new update.